18th and 19th century Totnes with Bridgetown

 According to legend, Brutus of Troy first stepped foot in Britain on the bank of the River Dart, strode up what is now Totnes High Street, put his foot on a convenient large stone he found there and declared "Here I stand and here I rest and this town shall be called Totnes".
 The stone is still there.

 In 907AD, Alfred the Great’s eldest son, Edward, built a small settlement here to provide a place of safety in the event of a Viking invasion.
 At low tide an ancient trackway, the most important route through Devon, could be crossed by means of a ford across the River Dart and so the settlement also became a trading point.
 As the Viking threat receded, Totnes became a town for merchants rather than soldiers and several large houses were built.

 Medieval and Tudors

-By the 15th century Totnes had become leaders in the cloth trade and the second richest town in Devon.
-There was also a boom in Devon tin mining and much of the tin was exported from Totnes.
+By the 15th century Totnes had become a leader in the cloth trade and the second-richest town in Devon.
+There was also a boom in Devon tin mining and much of this was exported from Totnes.
 It was at this time that the prosperity of the town resulted in the re-building of St Mary’s Church and the castle became the property of the Duke of Somerset.

-Totnes benefits enormously from an influx of people from around the world, who come here to embrace Transition's sustainable ethos and to study at Schumacher and associated organisations.
+Totnes benefits enormously from an influx of people from around the world, who come here to embrace its sustainable ethos and to study at Schumacher and associated organisations.
 Many of these people stay and contribute to the rich life of the town.
-We are, at the beginning of the 21st Century, a small, rural, market town, situated fortuitously between moor and shore, full of enterprising, ecological warriors, farmers, small business owners and increasingly, the well-heeled, retirees who keep our economy functioning.
-As elsewhere in the country, Totnes has been hit hard by the government's programme of austerity, but there are still few places in the country to match it.
+We are, at the beginning of the 21st century, a small, rural, market town, situated fortuitously between moor and shore, full of enterprising, ecological warriors, farmers, small business owners and increasingly, the well-heeled, retirees who keep our economy functioning.
+As elsewhere in the country, Totnes has been hit hard by years of austerity measures, but there are still few places in the country to match it.